John W. Dunnington: Biography

+Service in Arkansas

-Dunnington and his men arrived at St. Charles on the evening on June 16; by that time the smoke from the Union vessels could be seen from the St. Charles fortifications.
+Dunnington and his men arrived at St. Charles on the evening of June 16; by that time the smoke from the Union vessels could be seen from the St. Charles fortifications.
 The sailors from Pontchartrain manned the two 32-pounder guns that had come from their vessel.
 The Battle of St. Charles was fought the next day.
 One of Dunnington's 32-pounder guns fired a shot during the battle that struck the steam drum of the Union ironclad USS Mound City and disabled the ship.
 However, a Union infantry assault overran the Confederate fortifications.
 Dunnington escaped back to Little Rock.
+Following this, Dunnington was responsible for the conversion of the steamer Tom Sugg into an ad hoc gunboat; while Dunnington was assigned command of the Tom Sugg, he appears to have devoted little of his personal presence to the vessel.
+He was also tasked with the command of a battery of naval guns emplaced in a shore fortification at DeValls Bluff, upriver from St. Charles.

-By August, Dunnington had been appointed as a colonel of artillery by Major General Thomas C. Hindman, becoming the chief of ordnance for the Trans-Mississippi Department.
+On August 2, Dunnington was appointed as a colonel of artillery by Major General Thomas C. Hindman, becoming the chief of ordnance for the Trans-Mississippi Department.
 In this role, Dunnington oversaw the re-opening of the Little Rock Arsenal where he oversaw the production of 10,000 cartridges in August, as well the repair of firearms.
 Dunnington's department also included ordnance works at Camden, Arkadelphia, and Fort Smith in Arkansas.
 In his time as chief of ordnance, Dunnington also sought to restore Confederate niter mining operations in Arkansas; he anticipated spending $4,000 to operate a niter cave for the third quarter of 1862.